abritopach/vue-graphcool-blog/README.md

 # Vue-Graphcool-Blog

-Sample project that shows how to build a Blog App (Role Based Authentication) with VueJS, Vuex, GraphQL, Apollo Client and Graphcool.
+Sample project that shows how to build a Blog App (Role Based Authentication) with VueJS, Vuex, GraphQL, Apollo Client and Prisma.

 This example is based on the example ["Build a Blog with VueJS, GraphQL and Apollo Client"](https://scotch.io/tutorials/build-a-blog-with-vue-graphql-and-apollo-client) that I modified to practice my skills.
 The original post uses GraphQL server built with AdonisJS and it also uses Bulma CSS.
-I have decided to replace "GraphQL server built with AdonisJS and Bulma CSS" with Graphcool and Vuetify.
+I have decided to replace "GraphQL server built with AdonisJS and Bulma CSS" with Prisma and Vuetify.
 This project integrates Typescript in VueJS.

 This project shows you how to: